No Amount Of Alcohol Is Good For Your Health, Global Study Says

 The Centers for Disease Control and Prevention currently recommends women limit alcohol consumption to one drink per day and men two drinks per day, but it's easy to unknowingly go over these limits.
 A drink is 5 ounces of wine, 12 ounces of beer that contains 5 percent alcohol, or one shot of liquor, though many mixed drinks contain more than one shot and some craft beers contain higher levels of alcohol.

-The study found that worldwide about 1 in 3 people drinks alcohol, while 25 percent of those drinkers were women and 39 percent were men.
+The study found that worldwide, about 1 in 3 people drink alcohol and that 25 percent of women and 39 percent of men are drinkers.
 Women consume an average of 0.73 drinks per day, while men drink about 1.7 each day.
 The study also finds what lots of prior research has shown: The more people drink, the higher their risk of alcohol-related health problems.

 At the same time, many cancer doctors acknowledge that moderate alcohol consumption may be safe, says Noelle LoConte, an oncologist and associate professor at the University of Wisconsin.

-Note: A previous version of this story included incorrect statistics about how many men and how many women drink.
-According to the study, 25 percent of women and 39 percent of men are drinkers.